Business Money Market vs High-Yield Savings: Which Is Best?

-Business money market accounts often allow you to write checks, while many savings accounts don’t offer checks.
-In addition, money market accounts typically earn a slightly higher interest yield than a business savings account but often require a higher minimum balance.
-Both are Federal Deposit Insurance Corporation (FDIC)-insured for up to $250,000 per account holder.
+Business MMAs often allow you to write checks, while many savings accounts don’t offer checks.
+In addition, MMAs typically earn a slightly higher interest yield than a regular business savings account but often require a higher minimum balance.

-Both accounts usually have monthly fees that are often waivable if minimum balances are met.
-Both may have monthly transaction limits, with excess transactions resulting in fees.
+Both are Federal Deposit Insurance Corp.
+(FDIC)-insured for up to $250,000 per account holder, usually have monthly fees that are often waivable if minimum balances are met, and may have monthly transaction limits, with excess transactions resulting in fees.
 These limits aren’t federally required by the FDIC anymore, but many banks still enforce those limits.
 Some accounts with consistent excess transactions may be reclassified to non-interest-bearing accounts.

 Comparing Business Money Market Accounts, CDs, and Business Savings Accounts

-There are three types of business bank accounts that allow you to earn interest on reserve business funds.
+Three types of business bank accounts allow you to earn interest on reserve business funds.
 In addition to business MMAs and high-yield savings accounts, you could choose to open a business certificate of deposit (CD).
-The table below compares some of the differences between the three account types.
+Read our comparison guide between business MMA vs CD to learn their pros and cons and decide which account suits you.

-Best for | Businesses with large reserves they don’t need to access regularly | Businesses with very large reserves they won’t need to access for months or years | Businesses with smaller reserves they might need to access regularly |
+Best For Business With | Large reserves they don’t need to access regularly | Very large reserves they won’t need to access for months or years | Smaller reserves they might need to access regularly |

 Interest Rate Offered | Similar to, but usually higher than, savings; lower than CD | Highest of the three | Similar to, but usually lower than, money market; lower than CD |